jdesive/dockarr/README.md

 ## Services
 - **Plex**: Plex is a one-stop destination to stream movies, tv shows, sports & music
-- **Plex-meta-manager**: Plex Meta Manager is an open source Python 3 project that has been designed to ease the creation and maintenance of metadata, collections, and playlists
 - **Unmanic**: Unmanic is a simple tool for optimising your file library
 - **Tautulli**: Tautulli is a 3rd party application that you can run alongside your Plex Media Server to monitor activity and track various statistics
 - **Sonarr**: Sonarr is an internet PVR for Usenet and Torrents